senzing-garage/serve-grpc/docs/examples.md

 This example shows the simplest use of the Senzing gRPC Server.

-This usage has an SQLite database that is baked into the Docker container.
+This usage has an SQLite database baked into the Docker container.
 The container is mutable and the data in the database is lost when the container is terminated.

 :warning: Use this technique for simple tests only.